New Zealand Intellectual

 - Associate Membership - members who are not patent attorneys but are of good repute, and come within one of the following definitions:

-- 1. are qualified to advance the objects of the Institute through their connection with law, science or the arts, or
+- 1. are qualified to advance the objects of the organisation through their connection with law, science or the arts, or

 - 2. have been involved in intellectual property work in the business of a registered patent attorney for at least two years